 In this step:

-Distinct Values: When enabled, a given value appears only once in the table being created, hiding duplicate values from the related table.
-A unique value is defined by the combination of all columns; therefore, if one column has unique values, such as
+Distinct Values: When enabled, this makes each occurrence of a specific value unique in the table being created, hiding possible duplicate values from the related table.
+A unique value is defined by the combination of all columns.
+Therefore, if there is a column with unique values, such as

-ID, the "Distinct Values" flag will not have effect.
+ID, the "Distinct Values" flag will not work.

 | Option | Description | Example |